 - (a) Access and haulage tracks, - (b) Borrow pits and - (c) Compound areas, such as Contractor's facilities and concrete batching areas. - 2.
-If any construction works are within 40 metres of a watercourse no work is to commence on the site until a part 3A permit and approval of the Erosion Sediment Control Plans have been issued by the Department of Environment and Climate Change (DECC).
+If any construction works are within 40 metres of a watercourse no work is to commence on the site until a Controlled Activity Approval has been issued by the Department of Primary Industries Office of Water (NoW).